-Renishaw is committed to ensuring that the human rights of our employees, and those of the people working within all our supply chains are protected.
+Renishaw plc - Slavery and Human Trafficking Statement Fiscal year ended 30th June 2023 This statement is made in fulfilment of our obligations under Section 54, Part 6 of the UK Modern Slavery Act 2015 ("Modern Slavery Act") and sets out the steps we have taken within the financial year ended 30 June 2023 to ensure slavery and human trafficking ("Modern Slavery") does not take place within our organisation or our tier 1 supply chain.
+Summary Renishaw is committed to ensuring that the human rights of our employees, and those of the people working within all our supply chains are protected.
+The recent creation of a ESG Committee, chaired by the Chief Executive Officer further demonstrates our commitment to maintaining social responsibility, whilst meeting legislative requirements.
 We continue to communicate with our suppliers and our employees about our Business Code of Conduct ("Code").
 It is incorporated into our new starter induction programme, and is also sent to all new suppliers, along with a copy of our Modern Slavery Policy before we start to do business with them.
 Our cross-functional working group ("Working Group") brings together our purchasing and sustainability teams under the sponsorship of the Group Finance Director (the Renishaw plc Director responsible for sustainability) and the Head of Group Manufacturing.
-The Working Group continues to investigate opportunities to improve our processes, and to implement our risk-based approach to mitigating Modern Slavery within our supply chains.

-Organisation, structure, and supply chains

-Renishaw plc is a UK-based engineering company.
+The business has appointed Slave Free Alliance 1 to identify how our approach to Modern Slavery can be further enhanced to meet the changing regulatory landscape.
+Organisation, structure, and supply chains Renishaw plc is a UK-based engineering company.
 We operate manufacturing units within the UK (5), Ireland (1), Germany (1), France (1), the USA (1) and India (1).
-These are either part of Renishaw plc or wholly-owned subsidiaries and all report into our senior management team within the UK.
+These are either part of Renishaw plc or wholly owned subsidiaries and all report into our senior management team within the UK.
 In addition, Renishaw has R&D, sales, and administration locations across 36 countries.
-Our suppliers are divided into different groups that serve local Renishaw locations, however most (around 80%) of our purchasing spend is undertaken by Group Manufacturing Services Division, which conducts procurement for our Group Manufacturing Services and Corporate Services Divisions.
+Our suppliers are divided into different groups that serve local Renishaw locations, however most (around 70%) of our purchasing spend is undertaken by UK Group Manufacturing Services Division, which conducts procurement for our Group Manufacturing Services and Corporate Services Divisions.
 Our supply chains operate across the globe and include a small number of countries, commodities and industries that we deem to be higher risk for Modern Slavery issues.
 We actively monitor these and focus much of our efforts in the area of Modern Slavery mitigation within them.
 These areas are minerals, clothing, and electronics.
 We buy a wide range of goods and services, from raw materials to waste disposal services.
 Some of these products and services we use within our own business ("Non-Production") and others we incorporate in the products that we sell ("Production").
+1 Slave Free Alliance is an international social enterprise which supports organizations to build their resilience to modern slavery and labour exploitation.